sopehl/fmerger/README.md

 	-Dconsole // to print last output file content in console -Darchive // to trigger archive options
-	-Dsnapshot // to trigger the snapshot options
+	-Dsnapshot // to trigger the snapshot options -DfinalNamePrefix // override or specify the finalName(file name) prefix externally